 It wasn’t so long ago that health “gurus” everywhere were blathering about how eating fat made you fat.

 People listened, and low-fat dieting became a craze.

-Well, while getting your fat intake to as close to zero as possible can help you lose weight (it’s a great way to drastically reduce caloric intake), it’s also quite unhealthy (and unnecessary).
+While getting your fat intake to as close to zero as possible can help you lose weight (it’s a great way to drastically reduce calorie intake), it’s also quite unhealthy (and unnecessary).